Robert Conley (music producer): Career

-Conley and Kelly moved to Hollywood to pursue a career in engineering/programming in 1999.
-They both worked at 'Tone King' recording studio where the KISS – Alive III album was mixed.
-While working on the KISS album, the studio was visited by producer Walter Afanasieff and songwriter Robi 'Draco' Rosa who were working on some new music for Ricky Martin.
-Conley's boss gave him the job of being programmer/engineer for Afanasieff and Rosa for the day.
-Afanasieff was so impressed with Conley that he hired him on the spot and moved him to San Rafael, CA to work in his world class recording studio 'Wally World'.
+Conley and Kelly moved to Hollywood to pursue a career in engineering and programming in 1999.
+They both worked at the 'Tone King' recording studio, where the KISS-Alive III album was mixed.
+While working on the KISS album, the studio was visited by producer Walter Afanasieff and songwriter Robi 'Draco' Rosa, who were working on some new music for Ricky Martin.
+Conley's boss gave him the job of being a programmer and engineer for Afanasieff and Rosa for the day.
+Afanasieff was so impressed with Conley that he hired him on the spot and moved him to San Rafael, CA, to work in his world-class recording studio, 'Wally World'.
 Ricky Martin's She Bangs was the first song they worked on together.

 During his time with Afanasieff, Robert Conley worked with many artists, one of whom was Darren Hayes.
-After working on the Spin album together, Hayes invited Conley's band 'Specificus' to support him on his Too Close For Comfort world tour.
+After working on the Spin album together, Hayes invited Conley's band 'Specificus' to support him on his Too Close for Comfort world tour.
 Upon returning from the tour, Conley and Hayes got together in San Francisco to work on Hayes' second solo album, The Tension and the Spark.
 The album was mixed by Mark Stent, and when it was completed, Conley and Hayes moved to the UK to promote the album, which was well received.
 After 18 months in the UK, Robert Conley returned to the US, moving to Phoenix, Arizona.
 While here, he reconnected with Matt Kelly and worked on some new tracks for 'Specificus'.
 He also teamed up with Australian songwriter and producer Vince Pizzinga to form another electronica duo, which they named The Beautiful Left.
 Conley also started on some new tracks, which would become the central theme to Darren Hayes' album This Delicate Thing We've Made.